adbar/trafilatura/docs/tutorial-corpus.rst

 A comprehensive overview of the available documents can be obtained faster and more efficiently using sitemaps and feeds than by systematically crawling.
 These formats are machine-readable and can reveal content that may not be reachable through the browsable interface.
 However, link inspection and filtering prior to download is recommended to avoid undesired content — see `link filtering`_ below.

+XML sitemap locations are resolved by namespace, so default and prefixed sitemap namespaces are supported.
+Location tags in extension namespaces (such as image sitemaps) are ignored.
+Legacy XML without a namespace is also supported.

 In addition, Trafilatura supports multilingual and multinational sitemaps, for example when a site targets different languages through paths like ``/en/…`` and ``/de/…``.

 .. hint::